Research Paper: The Process

 The last (but not least) step is revising.
 When you are revising, look over your paper and make changes in weak areas.
-The different areas to look for mistakes in are: content-- too much detail, or too little detail; organization/structure which is the order in which you write information about your topic; grammar; punctuation; capitalization; word choice; and citations.
+The different areas to look for mistakes include: content-- too much detail, or too little detail; organization/structure (which is the order in which you write information about your topic); grammar; punctuation; capitalization; word choice; and citations.

 It probably is best if you focus on the "big picture" first.
 The "big picture" means organization (paragraph order), and content (ideas and points) of the paper.
 It also might help to go through your paper paragraph by paragraph and see if the main idea of each paragraph relates to the thesis.
 Be sure to keep an eye out for any repeated information (one of the most common mistakes made by students is having two or more paragraphs with the same information).
 Often good writers combine several paragraphs into one so they do not repeat information.